 It is fitting that MSC World Europa will commence its career by participating in one of the world’s largest sporting events, FIFA World Cup 2022 in Qatar.
 As the country expects over 1 million visitors, MSC World Europa is one of two MSC cruise ships that have been chartered to host some of the event’s guests.

-The ships will remain in the region, spending the winter in the Gulf sailing to ports such as Dubai and Abu Dhabi.
+The ship will remain in the region, spending the winter in the Gulf sailing to ports such as Dubai and Abu Dhabi.

 MSC World Europa will also participate in a number of Grand Voyages with multi-week trips that venture between the Middle East and Europe, traveling through the famous Suez Canal.